 You may be eligible to receive SSI monthly payments even if you are already receiving Social Security Disability Insurance or retirement benefits.

-Texas Health and Human Services advocates for clients, investigate fraud, and ensures clients receive the benefits for which they qualify.
-HHS employees respond to the needs of older Texans by ensuring their safety and dignity, helping them live where they choose to live and supporting their caregivers.
+Texas Health and Human Services advocates for clients, investigates fraud, and ensures clients receive the benefits for which they qualify.
+HHS employees respond to the needs of older Texans by ensuring their safety and dignity, helping them live where they choose to live, and supporting their caregivers.

-This state commission consists of 2 agencies: the Texas Health and Human Services Commission & the Texas Department of State Health Services (DSHS).
+This state commission consists of two agencies the: Texas Health and Human Services Commission & the Texas Department of State Health Services (DSHS).

 - Medicaid for families and children